microsoft/IIoT/Prep/README.md

 1. Install [Device Explorer](https://github.com/Azure/azure-iot-sdk-csharp/releases/download/2017-8-10/SetupDeviceExplorer.msi) on your Windows laptop.
 Device Explorer is a great tool that can be used to perform operations such as manage the devices registered to an IoT hub, view device-to-cloud messages sent to an IoT hub, and send cloud-to-device messages from an IoT hub.
 Documentation for Device Explorer can be found [here](https://github.com/Azure/azure-iot-sdk-csharp/tree/master/tools/DeviceExplorer) <BR>
 If you are running a non-Windows machine, device explorer will not work and you will need to use the command-line tool - iothub-explorer.
 The instructions for on how to install and use iothub-explorer is [here](https://github.com/azure/iothub-explorer)
 2. Download and install [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 We will use PuTTY to SSH into the Raspberry Pi to perform various functions throughout the lab.
+3. If you are using the Sense HAT Emulator (vs the physical device), you'll need to install VNC viewer on your laptop so that you can remotely view your Raspbian desktop.
+Download and install RealVNC from (https://www.realvnc.com/download/viewer/)
-3. Ensure your Azure subscription login is working and you have sufficient permissions to create resources.
+4. Ensure your Azure subscription login is working and you have sufficient permissions to create resources.